 Instead of the spongy pieces of chicken covered in a sticky-sweet glop, this version of General Tso's Chicken from Eileen Yin-Fei Lo's Mastering the Art of Chinese Cooking features crunchy little nuggets coated in a spicy and pungent sauce, full of fragrant ginger and garlic.

-Entries tagged with 'General Tso's Chicken'
+'General Tso's Chicken' on Serious Eats

 While shopping at Target this week, one item caught my eye: the General Tso's potato chips.
 Take the flavor of a Chinese-American favorite and roll it into a chip—how does this rank among Things That Taste Like Other Things?